Stellar faculty and staff members

 Dr. Harry Downing

-Dr. Downing has been the chair of SFA’s Department of Physics and Astronomy since 1988, and he was Regents Professor from 2013 to 2014.
+Dr. Downing was the chair of SFA’s Department of Physics and Astronomy from 1988-2019, and he was Regents Professor from 2013 to 2014.
 He holds a B.S. in physics from the Arkansas State University, and an M.S. and a Ph.D. in physics from the Florida State University.
 Dr. Downing completed his post-doctoral work at the Kansas State University, where he conducted infrared spectroscopy studies on various liquids.
 His current interests involve developing introductory physics experiments for the visually impaired.

 Dr. James Adams